Lotus Elise GT1: Racing history

 Debuting at Hockenheim, on 13 April (first round of the 1997 FIA GT Championship season), the three factory Elise GT1s and the privateer GBF car took to the grid.
 Their debut was short lived, as all four cars failed to finish, all due to alternator problems in the engine.
 For race two (Silverstone, 11 May), privateer GBF UK received their second car (an untested chassis bearing number 06 driven by Andrea Boldrini and Mauro Martini).
 Again the three factory cars suffered, failing to finish because of gearbox difficulty.
 GBF's Elise GT1s fared slightly better, with one of their entries actually finishing, although classified last and 25 laps down from the winner.

 The third race of the season in Helsinki was a shorter race, featuring a smaller field (23 cars).
 Only three Elise GT1s were entered, but GBF was able to succeed in taking 5th place, earning them points in the championship.
 The other two Elise GT1s also finished the race as well, an improvement for the company.

 As the season progressed, the teams began to suffer.
 After Helsinki was the 24 Hours of Le Mans, in which only a lone GT1 was entered due to concern over the car's ability to last 24 hours.
-The car had an oil pump failure after 121 laps.
+The car had an engine block failure after 121 laps.
 Returning to the FIA championship at the Nürburgring, the full complement of five cars managed a best result of only 11th, while at Spa they achieved 8th, but at Zeltweg all five cars failed to finish again.
 The teams did not attempt the Suzuka round and again could only earn 12th place at Donington and 11th at Mugello when the series returned to Europe.
 The final two races in the United States saw only the factory team bring two cars, with US prepared NASCAR 5.7 ltr Chevrolet engines with 2 valves 1 cam and a cast iron block, to overcome the previous engine failures.
-They managed to finish on a 13th and 9th-place.
+Also because of 2 valves and weight increase the restrictor size was now 2 x 36.8 and gave more power.They managed to finish on a 13th and 5th-place.
 The factory squad ended the season without any points, while GBF's points finish at Helsinki earned them 8th place in the championship.